I repeatedly referred to love and affection separately whenever I speak. That’s intentional—because love and affection are not the same thing.

 • Love never fails.
 Affection under-girds and confirms your unfailing love for your spouse.

-The above article comes from the book, Starved for Affection, written by Dr Randy Carlson, published by Tyndale House Publishers.
+This article comes from the book, Starved for Affection, written by Dr Randy Carlson, published by Tyndale House Publishers.
 In this book you’ll find practical help and encouragement to strengthen your connection with your mate in all aspects of your relationship.
 And in doing so you’ll find the table spread with a banquet of blessings that God as prepared just for you.

 Dr Carlson is a licensed marriage and family therapist and is the CEO of Family Life Communications.
 He hosts the nationally syndicated radio program, Intentional Living with Randy Carlson.
-The web site for this program is Theintentionallife.com.